byt3hx/jsleak/README.md

 ### To Do

+- Scan secret on completeURL with 200 response.
+- Add Version flag.
 - Support scanning local files.
 - Support scanning apk files.
 - Update Regex.
 - Support mulitple user agents.

 ### Credit and thanks to all the following resources
 - https://github.com/GerbenJavado/LinkFinder